 Christmas in Iran

 There are at least 600 churches in Iran which hold special services on Christmas night but the biggest one is called Vank church located in Isfahan in Jolfa area.
 Many Christian people gather together and celebrate the new year.
-They go to the church and say prayer and wish good luck for each other.
+They go to the church and say a prayer and wish good luck for each other.

-I suggest you to visit Iran during the new year in 2019 and see how people celebrate Christmas in Iran.
+I suggest you visit Iran during the new year in 2019 and see how people celebrate Christmas in Iran.

 For more information about the tour at this time contact us.